ibm-cloud-docs/vmwaresolutions/vcenter/vc_compl_info.md

 | vCenter lockout policy | 900 seconds between login failures | 180 seconds between login failures (vCenter default) |
 {: caption="Table 1. vCenter policy configurations" caption-side="bottom"}

-The generated NSX Manager password for vCenter Server primary instances is now 15 characters in length.
+The generated NSX Manager password for {{site.data.keyword.vcf-auto-short}} primary instances is now 15 characters in length.
 Previously, the generated password was 8 characters in length.

-## Policy for accessing clients' instances
+## Policy for accessing clients instances
 {: #vc_compl_info-policy-for-access-client-inst}

 vCenter Server environments, which are delivered as {{site.data.keyword.vmwaresolutions_short}}, provide a VMware® management platform layer for our clients to manage the virtualization capabilities.
 Throughout the lifecycle of {{site.data.keyword.vmwaresolutions_short}} products and services, IBM Support might be required to help guarantee their success.
 Usually, intervention by IBM Support is the result of a client request (that is, a support ticket).
 However, on rare occasions, IBM Support might assist proactively and without a client–written support ticket to prevent future issues.
 This access is through the {{site.data.keyword.cloud_notm}} internal support network and is documented through a support ticket that is opened by IBM Support and continuously monitored by {{site.data.keyword.cloud_notm}} SOC.
 At no time will IBM Support modify instance configuration without prior consent from the client.
 The access is to the VMware management components and to the {{site.data.keyword.cloud_notm}} management components and never to the client's virtual machines or applications.